thanzz/catch-the-pokemon/README.md

-# Getting Started with Create React App
+# Getting Started with Catch The Pokemon

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In "Catch the Pokémon," random Pokémon will appear on the screen, and the player has to catch them by clicking on them.
+Each time a Pokémon is caught, it appears in the “Caught Pokémon” area on the screen.
+The player wins the game once they catch 5 Pokémon.

 ## Available Scripts
+### `npm install`

+Check out the repo and run `npm install` to install the project dependencies.
-In the project directory, you can run:
+Once the dependencies are installed, in the project directory, you can run:

 ### `npm start`